rvagg/archived-bootstrap/README.md

 This is a simple port of https://github.com/twitter/bootstrap with some changes to support use with Ender without jQuery.

-It simply requires an Ender build with the Jeesh + Bowser (i.e. domReady, Qwery, Bonzo, Bean & Bowser)
+It simply requires an Ender build with the Jeesh + Bowser (i.e. domReady, Qwery, Bonzo, Bean & Bowser, although Qwery is optional if you wish to use a different selector engine)

 **ender-twitter-bootstrap** is available in NPM so to build with Ender simply run `ender build ender-twitter-bootstrap`.